-- Public PINFO is data accessible in read-only mode by any Module Instance in the Assembly Schema. - Private PINFO is data accessible in read or write mode, only by Module Instances within the same ASC Instance.
+- Public PINFO is data accessible in read-only mode by any Module Instance in the Assembly Schema. - Private PINFO in read only mode is data accessible by any number of Module Instances within the same ASC Instance. - Private PINFO in read/write mode is data accessible by only one Module Instance within the same ASC Instance.